 The mind accomplishes remarkable things, and it seems to do this with recourse to generalization.
 A way of looking at this, is that it identifies patterns.
 At least one of the jobs of the mind is pattern identification.

-Generalization and the identification of patterns – The mind sees similarities between different things, and then, either implicitly or explicitly, identifies certain sections of its sensory flux as being the same, and being a concept. (or, if you like, the identification of regularities IS conceptualization.)
+Generalization and the identification of patterns – The mind sees similarities, or regularities, between different “things”, and then, either implicitly or explicitly, identifies certain sections of its sensory flux as being the same, and being a concept. (or, if you like, the identification of regularities IS conceptualization.)

 We now have the idea that “concepts” might help us to understand the mind.
 It might next be useful to see whether concepts could be differentiated from each other by whether they fall into different broad categories.